-Beginner's Guide - How to Read Electrical Schematics
+How to Read Electrical Schematics

-Recognizing Electrical Schematic Symbols
+Part 1: Recognizing Basic Electrical Schematic Symbols

 3. Inductors are usually represented by a series of curved bumps or several loopy coils.

-4. Switches: SPST (a single-pole/single-throw) is the most basic switch.
+4. Switches: the SPST (a single-pole/single-throw) is the most basic switch.
 It has two terminals with a half-connected line representing the actuator.
-Switches with more than one throw can add more landing spots for the the actuator.
+Switches with more than one throw can add more landing spots for the actuator.

 6. Digital Logic Gates: Standard logic functions all have unique schematic symbols such as AND, OR, and XOR.
 Adding a bubble to the output negates the function, and you will get NAND and XOR.

-Edraw Max - an All-in-One Diagram Software
+All-in-One Diagram Software

-Recognizing Names and Values of Schematic Symbols
+Part 2: Recognizing Names and Values of Schematic Symbols

 Name: In addition to the symbols, every component on electrical schematics has a unique name and value, which further helps to identify what it represents.
 Component names are usually a combination of one or two letters and sometimes a number.
-The letter in the name determines the type of component, every component's name on an electrical schematic should be unique.
-If you have more than one resistor in an electrical schematic, then name them R1, R2, R3 and so on.
+The message in the name determines the type of component, every component's name on an electrical schematic should be unique.
+If you have more than one resistor in an electrical schematic, then name them R1, R2, R3, and so on.

-Recognizing Connection and Lines in Electrical Schematics
+Part 3: Recognizing Connection and Lines in Electrical Schematics

 Understanding the representation of symbols and components is just the primary stage in reading electrical schematics.
 Next, you need to identify how the symbols are connected and how to figure out their connections.